DLWoodruff/mpi-sppy/doc/src/extensions.rst

 ^^^^

-Most of the xhat methods can be used as an extension instead of being used as a spoke, when that is desired (e.g. for seral applications).
+Most of the xhat methods can be used as an extension instead of being used as a spoke, when that is desired (e.g. for serial applications).

 WXBarWriter and WXBarReader
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There is an extension to write xbar and W values and another to read them.
-An example of their use is shwon in ``mpisppy.examples.sizes.sizes_demo.py``
+An example of their use is shown in ``mpisppy.examples.sizes.sizes_demo.py``